groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/java/advanced-options/download-files-amazon-s3-aws-sdk-java-groupdocs-signature/_index.md

 ### 2. How do I handle exceptions when downloading files from S3?

-Use try-catch blocks to handle `AmazonServiceException` (for AWS-related errors like permissions or missing files) and `IOException` (for local file system errors).
-The try-with-resources pattern ensures streams are closed even when exceptions occur.
+Use try‑catch blocks to handle `AmazonServiceException` (for AWS‑related errors like permissions or missing files) and `IOException` (for local file system errors).
+The try‑with‑resources pattern ensures streams are closed even when exceptions occur.

 ### 3. Can I use this approach with other cloud storage providers?